Tzatziki Cucumber Sauce | Vegan

 cucumbers being deseeded with spoon on cutting board

+STEP #1: Begin by preparing the cucumber by washing and drying it well.
+I like to leave the peeling on mine.
 Slice the cucumber in half and use a spoon to scrape out the seeds.
-Some people leave the seeds, but I really prefer to make this recipe without them.
+Some people leave the seeds, but I prefer to make this recipe without them.

 cucumber being grated into white bowl